pnpm/pnpm.io/docs/cli/install.md

 * Default: **false**
 * Type: **Boolean**

 Starts a store server in the background.
 The store server will keep running after installation is done.
 To stop the store server, run `pnpm server stop`

-### --filter &lt;package_selector>
+### --filter \<package_selector>

 [Read more about filtering.](../filtering)